MartinTichovsky/cypress-interceptor/README.md

 Cypress Interceptor is a substitute for `cy.intercept`.
 Its main purpose is to log all fetch or XHR requests, which can be analyzed in case of failure.
 It provides extended ways to log these statistics, including the ability to mock or throttle requests easily.
 Cypress Interceptor is better than `cy.intercept` because it can avoid issues, especially when using global request catch.

-There is also a possibility to work with websocket.
-For more details, refer to the [websocket section](#websocket-interceptor).
+There is also an option to monitor the web browser console output and log it to a file or work with websockets.
+For more details, refer to the [Watch The Console](#watch-the-console) or [websocket section](#websocket-interceptor).

 ## Motivation

 This diagnostic tool is born out of extensive firsthand experience tracking down elusive, seemingly random Cypress test failures.
 These issues often weren’t tied to Cypress itself, but rather to the behavior of the underlying web application—especially in headless runs on build servers where no manual interaction is possible.
 By offering robust logging for both API requests and the Web console, the tool provides greater transparency and insight into the root causes of failures, ultimately helping developers streamline their debugging process and ensure more reliable test outcomes.

 ## What's new
+- [Watch The Console](#watch-the-console) has been reworked and its logic completely changed
 - The improved [Watch The Console](#watch-the-console) now safely logs objects and functions, with an added filtering option
 - Added [`cy.writeInterceptorStatsToLog`](#cywriteinterceptorstatstolog) and [`cy.wsInterceptorStatsToLog`](#cywsinterceptorstatstolog)
 - Complete rework, exclude `cy.intercept` as the main tool of logging, stabilizing runs, support all fetch and XHR body types
-- Added [Watch The Console](#watch-the-console) as the way of how to log console output and unhandled JavaScript errors
-- Added a possibility to filter and map stats when a test fails
-- Added a possibility to bypass the response
 - Work with canceled and aborted requests
-- Work with XHR requests
 - Add support for Websockets

 ## Table of contents